suleymanarslan/notebook/life.md

 * Practice failure.
 Those who fail are better equipped to face challenges.
 * Be kind to yourself when you make mistakes.

-## Do when you feel stressed

-* Do push-ups
-* Take photos
-* Sing your favorite songs
-* Take naps
-* Play cards, backgammon, 101 with friends
-* Listen podcasts
-* Watch movies
-* Go somewhere, talk walk
-* Smoke weed

 ## Better Conversation Advices